gdalba/gdalba.github.io/_newsletters/2025-evolution-of-the-eye.md

 The most well-known pigment involved in this selective energy capture is chlorophyll, which absorbs primarily in the blue and red regions of the visible spectrum, leaving out much of the green (and then organisms with chlorophyll appear green to us).
 As photosynthetic systems evolved, nature found ways by which efficiency is improved.
 Among these were accessory pigments like the carotenoids — long chains of conjugated double bonds that give them their distinctive orange color.
 These molecules expanded the usable range of sunlight by absorbing in the blue-violet region, where chlorophyll is less effective, and safely transferring that energy into the photosynthetic machinery.

 So without photosynthesis, [there would be no evolutionary pressures driving and sustaining the production of carotenoids such as β-carotene.](https://nph.onlinelibrary.wiley.com/doi/10.1111/nph.17655).
-No β-carotene, no retinol (you may know this as vitamin A).
-No retinol, no opsins.
+No β-carotene, no retinal.
+No retinal, no opsins.
 No opsins, no fundamental units of the most basic structure of an eye.
 This is finally where the eye gets back to the spotlight of the article.

 ## The first "eye" is no eye at all, but sets the tone of evolution